yoonjk/VAD-VAR-Workshop/Watson/README.md

 - IBM id
 - IBM Cloud account
 - Recommended: Level 1 and Level 2 material for the [Watson Assistant Sales Foundation badge](https://www.credly.com/org/ibm/badge/watson-assistant-sales-foundation.1).
+- Currently, the workships require additional content which introduces them in an in-person workshop setting and provides configuration detail that's not found directly in the repo.
+This content may be added at a later date.

 ## Labs